collingreen/djeroku/README.md

-Create a new virtualenv directory - if you don't understand why you absolutely should use virtualenv for any size project, go read the 'longer reading' section
+Create a new virtualenv directory - if you don't understand why you absolutely should use virtualenv for any size project, go read the 'longer reading' section.
 I call my virtual environments venv - you can do whatever you like
     virtualenv PROJECT_NAME/venv

 Source the virtualenv and install all the development requirements